harp-tech/protocol/DeviceInterface.md

 ### Interface Types

 > [!WARNING]
-> **TODO.** The canonical list of supported `interfaceType` values is not yet finalized.
-The entries below are observed in existing device files and are provided as a non-exhaustive working list pending standardization.
+> The canonical list of supported (standardized) `interfaceType` values listed below.
+We MAY add additional types in the future if widespread use cases emerge.

 | Interface Type | Notes                                              |
 | :------------- | :------------------------------------------------- |